lkuper/dissertation/talks/proposal.md

 So far, I've described the `Par` monad that LVar effects run in.
 What about the LVar data structures themselves that are *being* side-effected by all this?
 The library also provides a bunch of basic LVar data structures: IVars, IStructures, sets, maps, and so on.
 In addition to the provided ones, users can implement their own LVar types, and the library provides some handy stuff to facilitate the definition of user-defined LVars.
 There are certain proof obligations that the LVar implementor has to meet -- namely, they have to ensure that their `put` operation actually computes a least upper bound and that their `get` operations can be understood as corresponding to incompatible threshold sets.

 To illustrate how LVish is used, I'll draw on my collaborators' and my experiences using the LVish library and describe three case studies, all of which make use of handlers and freezing.
 First, I'll show the graph traversal that I showed earlier.
-Second, I'll describe using LVish to parallelize a k-CFA control flow analysis algorithm.
+Second, I'll describe using LVish to parallelize a _k_-CFA control flow analysis algorithm.
 Finally, I'll describe using LVish to implement PhyBin, which is a bioinformatics application for comparing genealogical histories.

 This last one relies on a parallel tree-edit distance algorithm that finds the edit distance between all pairs of trees in a set of trees, filling in all the cells in a distance matrix.
 It's particularly interesting because it relies on the ability to perform writes to LVars that are commutative and inflationary with respect to the lattice in question, but *not* idempotent (in contrast to the least-upper-bound writes discussed above, which are idempotent).
 For instance, an operation that increments a counter LVar is commutative and inflationary but not idempotent.
 These non-idempotent writes, which we call `bump` operations, preserve determinism as long as programs do not use `put` and `bump` on the same LVar, a property which can be statically enforced by the aforementioned effect specification system in LVish.
 I don't actually have a proof yet that `bump` is deterministic, but I *will*, and I'll come back to that in a minute.